OneHourGameJam/OneHourGameJam/README.md

 * Glossary of development terms

 # Requirements
-Requires a web server with PHP 5.6 or later and MySQL or MariaDB.
+Requires a web server with PHP versions between 5.6 and 8.1 (possibly newer, untested), and MySQL or MariaDB.
+Requires Mysqli package for PHP.

 # Installing
 You can either install with vagrant or you can manually install (if you want to install on a production server)